Note from my underground

 This means I expect be hated by the authorities at the top representing capital, the state, the institution in question, and rebels on the streets of every neighborhood.
 I will be victim of pogroms since I look, apparently, like a rich white Jew who owns everything, and punishments, since the bosses, whatever they are, will take me to be a dirty rebellious slave.

 There is one group of persons who claim to be on the left who I have found unremittingly hostile to my thinking this way, though in a way and for a reason that are false.
-This is easily proven by pointing out that if you reread the above remarks and ask if they might have been written by a woman, you are, if you are honest with yourself, to answer yes.
-And this applies for any possible identity you can attribute to the author of the text, confronted as you are solely with the text, which exists independently of the accompanying embodied person of its factual (as distinct from implied) author and all and any circumstances pertaining to said person.
+(Feminists, soon to be further vilified).
+This is easily proven by pointing out that if you reread the above remarks and ask if what might be the gender or whatever other identity marker ‘in reality’ of their author; such things can be marked or remarked, presented or represented in a discourse or text, but the status of such indications is necessarily fictional and hypothetical with respect to any process of verification.
+That so much American discourse is a police discourse is linked to the fact that people care so much to know such things, and think they are important and to be insisted on.
+You may ascribe an identity to the author of a text if treat statements as public bids for confirmation of status (acceptable or not: if everyone is posturing in public space, and all statements are treated as such whether they are so meant or not, then people are candidates for the enjoyment of taste and subject to a vote).
+Yet you confronted with a text, which exists independently of the accompanying embodied person of its factual (as distinct from implied) author and all and any circumstances pertaining to said person.
 This is a fact that is routinely denied in our liberal culture, because it is empirical and positivist, sophistical and relativistic, implicitly oriented towards the world of public affairs as represented and defined by the mass media, and always aims to counterattack, while feigning disinterested neutrality, as in the infamous ‘university discourse’, making everything trivial and irrelevant because psychological, so that all substantive claims are undermined, the listener may realize with a smile, by the mere fact that all meaningful statements must be either mere opinions or exaggerations, since anything like mathematical precision is the province of snobbish and hypocritical fools, who are undoubtedly assholes, almost always men, and, feminists all know, may be presumed to be closet rapists, at least in our dreams.
 Or intolerant pedants who must really be Nazis if like me they have (conspicuously non-Jewish) German names.

 In reply to which I observe that feminism as we knew it (I remember the 1980s) is always articulated as an intolerant discourse of policing that merely assumes that men are always looking to transgressively violate women’s property right.
 For, you say, now liberated, those who were once slaves to masters are now masters of themselves, and in their place, you had better obey, boy, or else it’s curtains for you.
 That sounds like a joke.
 When I was a student it was not a joke.
 I mentioned this to female professors and graduate students, and they all seemed incapable of understanding this simple point.
 I learned that whatever shit happens to me doesn’t matter to them.
 That’s because liberals are false leftists, and in this way: they believe that one demographical (and voting and nonprofit sector donating) bloc is oppressed, and they refuse to listen to anything you say once they see you as countering their narrative.
 American feminists are a nightmare I am proud to say I share with many respected female persons whom I am perfectly content not to awaken by reminding us all that it was perfectly absurd, those days we remember, when you had to pretend to have only good feelings all the way down towards each and every actual and possible member of every class of persons designated as such.
 Dream: I went to the party where they staged the revolution, almost everyone I met there introduced themselves by an additional name appended to their familial cognomen designating their demographical category.
 And I remembered that Nancy, Susan, Becky, and Sarah all of them are Women, this is their flag hat t-shirt proper name and career portfolio to boot and of course I had better show, ahem, Respect.
 And in this dream I showed respect to Mr. Black and Ms. Hispandex and all the rest.
 I respected, I mean, yes sir, Respected, them all, or so it seemed.
 I went around the room.
 This revolution also had a guillotine (no kings! - the feminist caucus later split over whether this applied to female monarchs as well, the Americans slow to grasp their English counterparts’ reasons for not sharing their enthuasiasm, but then again Americans are enthusiastic about anything they want to believe in, vote for, buy or sell) but I am not sure what it changed other than what people called themselves and how they talked at the party.